SAP-archive/Fiori-for-iOS-Roadshow-2019/Setup Neo.md

 # Set up Guide

-This document will teach you how to setup your development environment, Cloud Foundry landscape and how to deploy and alter the used Java Backend.
+This document will teach you how to deploy a Java Backend Application on the Neo Landscape.

 * [Set up Neo for Mobile Services](#setupneo)
 * [Clone the Fiori-for-iOS-Roadshow-19 repository](#clonerepo)